 Keep in mind that the official policy of Michigan Medicine is that there are NO LOGOS for any units smaller than the hospitals and large centers.
 Your "logo" should be either the Michigan Medicine or Medical School logo, accompanied by your lab name in text along side it.
 CLICK HERE to learn more.

-If you're starting a lab and would like a website, start by reaching out to Michigan MultiMedia.
-They are a unit within Health Information Technology & Services (HITS) and can offer advice on how to get started and work with a university-approved website developer.
+If you're starting a lab and would like a website, start by reaching out to Department of Communication.
+They can offer advice on how to get started and work with a university-approved website developer.
 Similar to the strategic vendors in Marketsite, the U-M has pre-approved strategic vendors for creating websites.

 Marketsite is also the resource for U-M promotional giveaways.
 If you're going to an event and need pens, pads, or other branded tchotchkes, the pre-approved vendors can help you out.
 Go to the Marketsite webpage and click "Branded Promotional Products" under "Office/Computer."